ppaschos/snowmass-connect-docs/docs/index.md

 ## Login to the submit node

-After you have uploaded your ssh-keys in the Snowmass Connect portal you can connect to the login node as:
+Once you upload your ssh-keys in the Snowmass Connect portal you can connect to the login node via passwordless ssh as:

 `ssh <user_id>@login.snowmass21.io`